ChengdaoYang/Love_Tools/README.md

 ##### Requirements
 Lovely_Tools relys on requests, bs4, selenium, ntlk, collections, random, matplotlib, time, datetime, smtplib, email.
 Thanks them XD. <br/>
-see all the packages on _module.txt_
+see details on _module.txt_ _requirement.txt_

 *************
 ### How to operate it
-Analysts can create Company objects with Lovely_Tools, base on company's name, if the company is listed on stock markets.
+Analysts can create Company objects with Lovely_Tools, based on company's name, if the company is listed on stock markets.
 Then they can simply call its method and attributes.<br/>
 Fistly, create an instance and enter your email address:
 ``` {.sourceCode .python}